 (2) A principal employer, receiver, or manager who contravenes subsection (1) commits an offence.

-89. Record books
+89. Record books, duties as to

 (1) Where a record book or a log book is required under this Act to be kept at a mine or any other place, the manager must ensure that —